Ectopic Pregnancy Diagnosis

 The National Institute for Health and Care Excellence (NICE) was established in 1999 to reduce variation in the availability and quality of NHS treatments and care.
 In 2005, it merged with the Health Development Agency and began developing public health guidelines.
 It is a non-departmental public body sponsored by and accountable to the Department of Health although the guidelines are created by independent committees of experts.

 The EPT was fortunate to sit representing lived experiences on NICE’s Ectopic Pregnancy and Miscarriage guidelines committee and consider them to be a step in the improvement of diagnosis, treatment, and care for ectopic pregnancy.
 We have further been involved in subsequent updates to the guidelines.
+The Guidelines cover diagnosis and treatment of ectopic pregnancy.

 The Royal College of Obstetricians and Gynaecologists (RCOG) encourages the study and advancement of the science and practice of obstetrics and gynecology and the majority of professionals in the field are members.
 It produces Green-top Guidelines which include Diagnosis and Management of Ectopic Pregnancy (Green-top Guideline No. 21).
+These Guidelines also cover diagnosis and treatment of ectopic pregnancy.

 Our section for Professionals has further information and links to relevant UK guidelines.
 The guidelines are designed to be used by doctors rather than the general public so some of the words used may be very technical.